joemaffei/thx-deep-note/README.md

 ## Csound

-This was my first experiment.
-I don't know if I still have the source code, but I wrote a blog post about it, so it may be on the web somewhere.
+This was my first experiment using [Csound](https://csound.com/), on May 24, 2007.
+I posted about it on my [Blogspot]<https://joesprojectblog.blogspot.com/2008/03/thx-deep-note-challenge.html> on March 18, 2008.

+`thx-2007-csound.orc`

+`thx-2007-csound.sco`

+`thx-2007-csound.md` (reproduction of the Blogspot post)

 ## ToneJS